 Tori Birch, Parent Governor

 Tori has been a parent governor since 2015.
 Tori started a career in journalism as a sub-editor at a local newspaper in Kent in 2002 before moving to Somerset in 2004 where she became features writer and then features editor at the Western Gazette.
 In 2009, Tori moved into education and was based at Preston Secondary School, building links with the business community and coordinating enterprise learning within the school.
 After having her second and third children, she took on roles as an internal communications advisor for EDF Energy regarding its education programme and schools in Somerset and became communications manager for the Somerset Association of Secondary Heads and The Somerset.
 Currently, Tori works in the communications team at Yeovil Hospital as communications officer leading on campaigns and information.
-Tori is a member of St John’s Church and has three children who attend Holy Trinity, with one in year 3 and two in Reception.
+Tori is a member of St John’s Church and has three children who attend Holy Trinity.

 Minutes of Governors Meetings